Cherno Samba: Club career

 Samba came to prominence when as a 13-year-old, he scored 132 goals in 32 games for the St Joseph's Academy, Blackheath football team.

 He started his career at Millwall.
 His prolific form continued, and he was allowed to talk to other clubs by Millwall – both Manchester United and Liverpool showed interest, however Millwall turned down a Liverpool offer of £2 million.
 In return, Millwall agreed a contract, whereby he was guaranteed three-years of football at senior team level, on him signing full school boy forms.

-In the summer of 2004, he joined Spanish club Cádiz CF, and was then loaned out for season 2005–06 to Málaga CF B, and Úbeda CF.
+In the summer of 2004, he joined Spanish club Cádiz, and was then loaned out for season 2005–06 to Málaga B and Úbeda.

 He returned to English football after Ian Holloway signed him for free on 31 August 2006 for Championship club Plymouth Argyle, on a two-year contract.
 Samba made his Football League debut on 30 September as a 74th-minute substitute for Reuben Reid at the Ricoh Arena against Coventry City, and within eight minutes he scored his first League goal in a 1–0 win for Argyle, heading in a cross from fellow replacement Hasney Aljofree.

 On 29 January 2007, he joined League Two club Wrexham on loan for a month, with the option to extend to the end of the season.